Springing Into Action With Lamb's Ear From The Chippy Barn!

 If you have any questions about the products I used from The Chippy Barn, please comment below and I will try my best to answer them!
 Happy Painting!

-If you are interested in trying The Chippy Barn brand of paint, please use my discount code ~ MIDLIFEREVIVAL for 10% off your online order.
+If you are interested in trying The Chippy Barn brand of paint, please use my discount code ~ MIDLIFEREVIVAL10 for 10% off your online order.

 *Please note that if you click on the green underlined products that I used for this dresser, you will be taken directly to the site where you may conveniently purchase these items for your next project.
-Also as an Amazon Associate, I earn a very small commission if you purchase this item, so thank you very much in advance! :)
+Also as a Brand Ambassador for the Chippy Barn and an Amazon Associate, I earn a very small commission if you purchase this item, so thank you very much in advance! :)